-Dr. (Mrs.) M. A. K. Sriyalatha
+Prof. (Ms.) M. A. K. Sriyalatha

-Senior Lecturer Department of Business Economics E-mail: rcbeds@sjp.ac.lk
+Department of Business Economics E-mail: rcbeds@sjp.ac.lk

-5.4 International Conference on Business Management (ICBM)
+International Conference on Business Management (ICBM)

 The ICBM, which is held annually from 1999, forms an important event in the FMSC's academic calendar.
 This research conference aims at providing a suitable forum for the academics and the industry expertise to deliberate on matters of mutual importance.
 Over the years it has progressed and at present, it is a much sought after event by both members of the academic community as well as industry.
-ICBM was held for the 17th consecutive time in 2020, 18th ICBM has been scheduled to be held on 09th and 10th of December, 2021 with the theme of "Managing in Crisis: Brace for Challenges Ahead to Ensure Sustainable Growth".
-The local and international researchers who carry out research individually and in collaboration with the industry, professional bodies and the researchers in other local and foreign universities get the opportunity to present their research outcomes at the technical sessions of the ICBM.
-This is a good opportunity for the researchers to improve their research work through the comments received from the through paper reviewing process and the feedback received in the oral presentations.
+ICBM was held for the 19th consecutive time in 2022.
+The 19th ICBM was held on 08th and 09th of December 2022 with the theme of "Equitable Recovery Amidst Economic Crisis: Post - Pandemic Challenges and The Way Forward ".
+Local and international researchers who carry out research individually and in collaboration with the industry, professional bodies and the researchers in other local and foreign universities get the opportunity to present their research outcomes at the technical sessions of the ICBM, which is a good opportunity for the researchers to improve their research work through the comments received from the thorough paper reviewing process and the feedback received in the oral presentations.
 Quality research papers presented can be continued to the publications after the improvements based on the feedback and comments of the reviewer and the rich audience.